 Indoor plants influence the indoor climate

-But it is not only the filter function that improves the indoor air.
-Thanks to photosynthesis, they convert the carbon dioxide (CO₂) contained in the indoor air into oxygen and biomass.
-Plants are also subject to a day-night rhythm.
-This is because they can only "produce" oxygen when there is sunlight.
-Therefore, the air-improving processes come to a standstill at night.
 Many plants even emit CO₂ at night.
 For years, this led to the assumption that plants were unsuitable for the bedroom.
 But plants are also very healthy in the bedroom!
 If you choose the right green plant.
-Because some representatives need very little oxygen, so they are no competition for us.
-Moreover, some species even give off oxygen at night.
+This is because some representatives require very little oxygen, so they are no competition for us.
+What's more, some species even release oxygen at night.
 These are mostly succulent varieties.

 We have received three plants suitable for the bedroom from our partner Feey - the online shop for houseplants from our partner: Dragon tree, arching hemp and green lily.
 We present the air fresheners in more detail in our air-Q Lab: first of all the bow hemp.
 We will show the other plant tests and their results in separate articles.